-As a futurist for the social sector, I get asked a lot about what to expect from a post-COVID-19 world.
+As a futurist for the social sector, I am often asked about what to expect in the future.
 While there are many things I don’t know, there are some that I do.
-For example, I know the social sector has risen to the challenge and opportunity of 2020 and will continue to do so as we ride the wave of the pandemic, navigate economic shifts and tackle equity issues.
-We can continue to “dare greatly,” as Teddy Roosevelt said, in a post-COVID-19 world if we set ambitious, but attainable goals.
-For that reason, we are outlining our Top 10 aspirational goals for the sector for the remainder of the pandemic and afterward:
+For example, I know the social sector has risen to the challenge and opportunity of the post-COVID world and will continue to do so as we ride a wave of new public health challenges, navigate an economic downturn and tackle equity issues.
+We can continue to rise to the occasion if we set ambitious, but attainable goals.

 1. We will not chase money, but rather chase our vision and mission.

 We will be the best at what we do and know our unique value proposition.
 We will strive to be the community expert by staying up-to-speed on best practices and sharing what we’ve learned.
 Instead of chasing money outside of what we do best, we will chase partners who can help us do more.